 There are many ways to grow in your faith when a part of our campus community.

-Family Groups – All day students are placed in a family group led by one of our faculty staff.
+Family Groups – All day students are invited to join a family group led by one of our faculty staff.
 These family groups meet monthly to spend time together and create a smaller ongoing community for the student.
 Throughout the year the family groups join together for larger campus life events.

 Dorm Devotions – For the dorm students, there are weekly dorm devotions where students take turns sharing from the Word and encouraging each other.